salvatorebattiato/player-api/startService.md

 ## Description

-This simple api call starts the service daemon so user can find device in its favorite apps.
+This simple api call starts a specific service daemon so user can find device in its favorite apps.

 ## Behavior